 - The full effects of SLS chemicals on our environment are still only now becoming clear.
 It is considered to be toxic to aquatic life on it’s own.
 Whilst this means that small amounts in household products, like toothpaste, are unlikely to cause harm when washed down a sink, if it is not treated or disposed of correctly during production, the effects on the environment can be devastating.

-There is much debate over the use of SLS and arguments for and against the use of it.
 We feel that it doesn’t belong in truthpaste.
-Given that it can irritate sensitive teeth and gums, and that it has limited benefits when compared to ingredients like bentonite clay and our mixture essential oils, we are happy to leave it well and truly off our ingredients list.
+Given that it can irritate sensitive teeth and gums, and that it has limited benefits when compared to ingredients like bentonite clay and our mixture of essential oils, we are happy to leave it well and truly off our ingredients list.